SkylarPlayz348/Assembly-Coding/README.md

-# assembly-coding
+# ARM Assembly Coding

-This is where I will learn how to code in Assebly
+<p style="font-size: 17px">This is wher I will code in arm and arm64 assembly</p>

-### Structure Notes:
+### Syntax Note:
-All x86 based assembly is in the `x86` folder this includes both x86 and x86_64/x64

-All ARM based assembly is in the `ARM` folder this includes both 32 and 64 bit code

 ---

-### Syntax Note:
-I use `nasm` as my assembler for `x86`
+- I use `as` or the GNU Assembler
+- 64 bit code will run on M series Macs